 An option provides the owner the right to buy or sell an asset at a pre-determined price before or on a certain date.
 Options are basically of two types - Calls and Puts.
 A call provides the right to the owner to buy an asset while a put provides the right to the owner to sell an asset.
 Trading options can be very profitable for the owners.
-However, it is important to gain a proper knowledge and understanding of the terms used in the options market.
+However, it is important to gain a proper knowledge and an understanding of options trading terms.

-This infographic has been designed to make it easier for you to understand option trade.
+This infographic has been designed to make it easier for you to understand option trading.

 Perhaps the toughest part of trading options is figuring out what to do.
 For this we have advisors, seminars, newsletters and more.
 Yet, one tool that all investors need, but few utilize adequately, is data.
 This concept is parroted across the industry, but how does the average investor move from the desire to utilize data to the actual practice?